 65 Liverpool Road, Eccles

-Chung Lee was 34 and Logan 39 at the time of the Census.
+Chung Lee was 34, and Logan was 39 at the time of the Census.
 Both were single.
 The record shows that their laundry was at the address given above.
 The property has seven rooms.

 Date of Birth